 I think you would be surprised at the different levels of golfers that ask me the question “What is the correct ball position in golf?“

-Due to the technologies of Trackman and Flightscope, we have learned that golf ball position should be more consistent than that and tend to reside more towards the lead heel.
-That is the left heel for right handed players.
+Due to the newer technologies in the game Trackman and Flightscope, we have learned that golf ball position should be more consistent than that and tend to reside more towards the lead heel.
+That is the left heel for right handed golfers.

 When I get a new student, I always go through an interview process.
-What is the one thing that almost universally everyone says that they want to do?
-It is to be more consistent.
+What is the number one thing that almost universally everyone says that they want to do?
+It is to be more consistent with their swing.

-So, as we discuss what is the correct ball position in golf, keep in mind, that we were talking about a stock golf shot. a stock golf shot would just be an average height flight for the golf ball.
+So, as we discuss what is the correct ball position in golf, keep in mind, that we were talking about a stock golf shot.
+A stock golf shot swing would just be an average height flight for the ball.

-If you were standing on the golf lesson tee with me, I would go ahead and place a golf ball off my “back foot.”
-I would then take a back swing and a forward swing… stopping just before the golf ball.
+If you were standing on the golf lesson tee with me, I would go ahead and place one ball off my “back foot.”
+I would then take a back swing and a forward swing… stopping just before the ball.

 Conversely, I will then take a ball and place it towards my lead heel (this would be the left heel for a right-handed golfer).
 I again take the club back and through stopping just before impact.

-This forward swing tends to be much more shallow and allows the clubhead to stay closer to the ground for a longer period of time.
-Thus, giving the golfer a greater chance for success.
+This forward swing tends to be much more shallow or back and through and allows the clubhead to stay closer to the ground for a longer period of time.
+Thus, giving the golfer a greater chance for success at impact.
 In addition, it allows the club face to stay more stable through the impact area.
-Read - consistency there 🙂
+Read – a consistent hit there 🙂

-Many golf instructors and coaches (let alone your friends and buddies) would tell you that this golf ball position is too far forward.
+Many golf instructors and coaches (let alone your friends and buddies) would tell you that this ball position is too far forward.
 However, the other thing that this ball position does being forward is it promotes pressure on the lead foot at impact.
-Many amatuers struggle with getting pressure to the lead foot at impact.
+Many amatuers struggle with experiencing pressure to the lead foot prior to impact.